keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 ## Usage

-You will need to have at least pm2 `2.4.x` to use it, then you have two ways to enable it :
+You will need to have at least pm2 `2.4.4` to use it, then you have two ways to enable it (don't do both) :
  - pm2 with the `--trace` options, ex :`pm2 start ecosystem.json --trace`
  - pmx using the options :